Mass Communication (MCOM)

 MCOM 6300.
 Advanced Preproduction.
 3 Hours.

-This course introduces students to advanced sound production, lighting, and other preproduction techniques combined with narrative storytelling using digital videography.
-Each student produces and formats high-quality videos for digital distribution, including high definition output and online streaming.
+Students are introduced to advanced sound production, lighting, and other pre-production techniques combined with narrative storytelling using digital media.
+Each student produces and formats high-quality media for digital distribution, including high-definition output, interactive application design and online streaming.

 MCOM 6310.
 UX Design and Production.
 3 Hours.